 Sixt Car Rental

 |Bank Holidays||07:00 - 23:00|

 Available vehicle categories: Cars & Estates, Sports Cars & Convertibles, 4x4s

 Click on the right-hand tab to see where our car hire in Lanzarote airport branch is on the island, the left-hand tab shows its exact address and opening hours.
 We know that holiday flights are not always at convenient times so we offer extended opening hours every day of the year.
-Before you hire a car do an online price comparison to see how affordable a rental vehicle in Lanzarote is with Sixt.
 Booking is straightforward and can be done by phone or with our mobile apps.
 Your car hire in Lanzarote category is guaranteed but we cannot do the same for specific models.
-Whether you need your car hire for a couple of hours, a weekend break or longer you will receive a warm welcome from our Lanzarote staff.
+Whether you need your car hire for a couple of hours, a week getaway or longer you will receive a warm welcome from our Lanzarote staff.

 Our Lanzarote Airport branch has a full fleet of rental cars ranging from economy compact models to larger family-sized saloons along with a choice of 4x4s.
 These are ideal for exploring the island's countryside.
 Why not take a cruise around Lanzarote's coastline in the luxury of a sports car or convertible?
 We have vehicles to suit every party size and budget in our fleet, supplied by premium names such as BMW, Mercedes-Benz, Audi and Porsche.
 We also have vehicles adapted for different mobility needs.
 Drive around the island easily with a Sat Nav chosen from our attractive range of extras, easily added to your reservation when you book your vehicle.
 The range also includes child seats, insurance top-ups, unlimited mileage packages and additional drivers.
 We welcome younger drivers under 25.